-Our Topiary Special Offers: We currently have many varieties of topiary on special offer.
-Here are just a few of our great offers
+We currently have many varieties of topiary for sale.
+Here are just a few from our collection:

 Europeans have been clipping and shaping perennial plants into architectural or sculptural shapes for millenia – the art is known as topiary.
 Topiary had a huge revival in Europe in the 16th Century when a wave of parterres and sculptured trees appeared in the gardens of the aristocracy.
 This style was particularly fashionable in France and The Netherlands…think of Versailles and the grand houses of Amsterdam’s canal belt in the Golden Age.